k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/03_04_define_the_interfaces.md

-#   Define the Interfaces
+#   Defining Interfaces

 ![](/academy/Training_Level_1/03_fabric_basic_LU/images/fabric_main_flow_03.png)

-Now your project has been defined and a preliminary analysis of the data requirements has been performed, it’s time to define the project’s interfaces.
+Now that your project has been defined and a preliminary analysis of the data requirements has been performed, it’s time to define the project’s interfaces.

  An interface can be based on database or non-database files and is defined in the Fabric Studio.
-Some database / non-database items might be new in the system and we will also show you how to define them and use them as Interfaces.
+Some database / non-database items might be new in the system and we will also show you how to define them and use them as interfaces.